 The toolbar changes and you see the markup tools (shown below).
 The behavior of the map changes to support markup.
 Since the gestures are used for markup-specific behavior, you can no longer drop pins or view details about pins or features.
 If you have dropped a pin, it is cleared.

-To zoom in and out and rotate the map, or pan the map, exit markup mode by selecting Back .
+To zoom in and out and rotate the map, or pan the map, stop authoring markup by tapping Back .

 - Back—Stop modifying markup.

 - Markup Layers—Manage your markup layers.

 - Clear All—Remove all markup that is in this markup layer.

 - Share—Share your markup layer.

 To try markup, and see how to create the different types, follow these steps:

 - Tap Markup to start editing your markup if you haven't already done so.

 If you have used markup before, and have multiple markup layers, tapping Markup prompts you to choose which layer you want to work with.

 - Long press on the map at the location where you want to add a marker.